czhaoca/airport-flight-data-collector/docs/environment.md

 2. Navigate to the Workers section
 3. Create a new Worker or use an existing one
 4. Note down your Cloudflare Account ID

-To find your Cloudflare Account ID:
+5. Identify your Cloudflare Subdomain:
-- Go to the Cloudflare dashboard
+   - Look at the URL of any of your existing workers
-- Click on "Workers & Pages"
+   - It will be in the format: `https://worker-name.your-subdomain.workers.dev`
-- Your Account ID will be visible in the right sidebar
+   - The part between `worker-name` and `workers.dev` is your subdomain

 ## GitHub Setup